PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: ABOUT THE LINK BETWEEN (CONSTRAINED) f -ENTROPIC RISK MEASURES AND OCES

 \section{ABOUT THE LINK BETWEEN (CONSTRAINED) \texorpdfstring{$f$}{f}-ENTROPIC RISK MEASURES AND OCES}

-In order to compare more precisely the (constrained) \texorpdfstring{$f$}{f}-entropic risk measure and the Optimized Certainty Equivalents (OCE), we first present another formulation of the risk of \texorpdfstring{$f$}{f}-entropic risk measure, and the definition of the OCE.
+In order to compare more precisely the (constrained) \texorpdfstring{$f$}{f}-entropic risk measure and the Optimized Certainty Equivalents (OCE), we first present another formulation of the \texorpdfstring{$f$}{f}-entropic risk measure, and the definition of an OCE.